influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.15/introduction/installation.md

 {{% /tabs %}}
 {{< tab-content-container >}}
 {{% tab-content %}}
-For instructions on how to install the Debian package from a file, please see the [downloads page](https://influxdata.com/downloads/).
+For instructions on how to manually install the Debian package from a file, please see the [downloads page](https://influxdata.com/downloads/).

 Debian and Ubuntu users can install the latest stable version of Telegraf using the `apt-get` package manager.